korayv/gnc/README.md

 ## 6. Visual Representation of Logs

 - **Sequence Diagram**: From the log files filtered lines are trackable.
 So that, using a specific json line tracking system we can now handle what is the call flow now on.
 We can see the application errors from the visualized call flow.
-- **Actor Lines**: This is the diagonal lines that represents the lifelines in sequence diagrams.
+- **Actor Lines**: This is the vertical lines that represents the lifelines in sequence diagrams.
-- **Sequence Notes**: Sequence Notes are the
+- **Connector Lines**: This is the lines that connect the actor lines with methods.
+- **Note-overs**: You can have boxes over the actor lines.
+Using note-overs is useful for seeing important events on lifelines.
+- **Timestamp**: Red text over the methods represent time data.